G-D-Petrov/PersonalBlog/posts/build-blog.md

 ## Introduction

 Starting a new project can be a daunting task, especially when you are using technologies that you are not familiar with.
 While coding the site for this blog, I realized that my method for building projects is very similar to the concept of Components in React.
-This means that I try to build devide my knowledge into separate components.
+This means that I try to divide my knowledge into separate components.
 This way it is easier for me to focus on the components that I need to learn or review and to simple use what I already know.
 Using this approach, starting new projects is not only more productive, but much for enjoyable.

 So I decided to write a post-mortem on how I built a static personal blog with Next.js.
 The primary focus of this guide is not on Next.js itself, but rather on the metaprocess of building a project and how to make it both fun and educational.
-The goal of this blog is to showacase how to build "components of knowledge" that can be reused in future projects, just like React components in web development.
+The goal of this blog is to showcase how to build "components of knowledge" that can be reused in future projects, just like React components in web development.
 By breaking down tasks, learning new skills, and integrating our acquired knowledge, we can create a modular knowledge base that can be easily repurposed for various projects.
 This approach not only helps us complete projects more efficiently but also fosters growth as a developer.

 ## Laying the foundations